 What should be done in response?

 Some competition authorities (such as Brazil’s CADE), and many competition economists, take the position that existing competition law prohibitions on “abuse of a dominant position” are fully capable of dealing with potential anticompetitive behaviour in digital markets, particularly as precedents develop following enforcement actions (and merger decisions) by those authorities, and the courts (some disagree).
 Such cases could go as far as reversing mergers later deemed illegal, or breaking up the biggest companies, as famously happened to AT&T in the US in 1984.

 But following 20+ recent major reviews, major jurisdictions (e.g. China, the EU, India, the UK and the US) have or are considering updating enforcement and merger rules to more explicitly take account of the characteristics of digital markets – particularly that platforms frequently buy startups much smaller than common thresholds for merger investigations, because of their future potential.
-Several jurisdictions are going further (including China, the EU, the UK and the US), putting in place new up-front rules in place specifically for the largest platforms (as shown in Figure 1).
+Several jurisdictions are going further (including China, the EU, the UK and the US), putting in place new up-front rules in place specifically for the largest platforms: